 State Vaccination Laws

 Vaccinations are regulated by the federal Food and Drug Administration (FDA), but vaccination laws are enforced at the state level.
-Children are required to provide proof of certain vaccinations prior to entering kindergarten, pre-school, or daycare.
-These laws apply to students in private as well as public institutions and throughout a child's schooling, including college.
+Children are required to provide proof of certain vaccinations prior to entering kindergarten, preschool, or daycare.
+These laws can apply to students in private as well as public institutions and throughout a child's schooling, including college.
 States also may require health care workers and other professionals to provide proof of immunization.

 State laws vary, but typically include mandates for the following vaccinations:

 Failure to comply with vaccination requirements by the given deadline, in the absence of a legal exemption, typically results in the child being prohibited from attending school or daycare.